|

 VARSITY TOURNAMENT MOST VALUABLE PLAYER

-Steve Kammeyer - Waterloo Warriors
+Steve Kammeyer - Waterloo Public Warriors

 |

-| Bye | #1 Waterloo Columbus #2 Waterloo Warriors |
+| Bye | #1 Waterloo Columbus #2 Waterloo Public |

 | Quarterfinals | #3 Des Moines Valley 8, #10 Ames 0 #4 Urbandale 6, #9 Mason City 4 #5 Ankeny 5, #8 Des Moines Hoover-Roosevelt 0 #6 Sioux City 3, #7 Des Moines Dowling 0 |